Maytide/Miscellaneous/Mosaic Enroller/README.md

 # Mosaic Enroller

-Automate attempts to enroll in mosaic when the class is full. **Not a web-based solution**: requires full attention of the computer.
+Automate attempts to enroll in mosaic when the class is full. **Not a web-based solution: requires full attention of the computer.** It is window-size invariant, but probably doesn't work well in extreme cases.
 Will run indefinitely (ie, does not stop when enrolment is successful, because I was too lazy to add that)

 ## Instructions:
 0. Install python and all the library dependencies.